xzars-git/SolDef_AI/README.md

 This dataset contains images of casting manufacturing products (submersible pump impeller).
 Casting defects include blow holes, pinholes, burr, shrinkage defects, mould material defects, pouring metal defects, and metallurgical defects.
 The images are top-view of impellers captured with stable lighting arrangement.

 ---

+## 📖 About This Project

+**Project Type:** Prototype & Sandbox Learning Project

+This project was created as part of my personal learning journey in:
+- 🤖 Machine Learning & Deep Learning fundamentals
+- 🧠 Transfer Learning with pre-trained models (MobileNetV2)
+- 🖼️ Computer Vision and Image Classification
+- 🏭 Industrial AI applications for Quality Control
+- 🐍 Python development with TensorFlow/Keras
+- 📊 Model training, evaluation, and deployment

+**Learning Objectives:**
+- Understanding CNN architectures and transfer learning
+- Implementing data augmentation and preprocessing
+- Training models with GPU acceleration (CUDA)
+- Building GUI applications for ML inference
+- Deploying models for real-world use cases

+**Status:** ✅ Successfully trained with 95%+ accuracy
+**Purpose:** Educational and experimental use only
+**Next Steps:** Further validation required for production deployment

+---